llobato/docs/docs/other/install-gwms-factory.md

 # %RED%For RHEL 7, CentOS 7, and SL7%ENDCOLOR%
 root@host # systemctl stop gwms-factory
 ```
-And you can stop also the other services if you are not using them independently of the factory.
+And you can stop also the other services if you are not using them independently of the Factory.

 Validating GlideinWMS Factory
 ------------------------------

-The complete validation of the factory is the submission of actual jobs.
+The complete validation of the Factory is the submission of actual jobs.

 You can also check that the services are up and running: